SuffolkLITLab/ALKiln/README.md

 ALKiln, or Assembly Line Kiln, is an open source project that helps [docassemble](https://docassemble.org/) developers create automated tests for their interviews (online forms).
 It works well with https://github.com/suffolklitlab/docassemble-AssemblyLine but isn't dependent on it.

+This documentation is for internal developers—those working on ALKiln itself.

 <!--
 https://github.com/18F/open-source-guide/blob/18f-pages/pages/making-readmes-readable.md
 √ What is this repo or project?
 (You can reuse the repo description you used earlier because this section doesn’t have to be long.)